9 Amazing Ways Yoga Can Benefit Us In Midlife

 The many mental and physical ways yoga can benefit us are well known.

-Including it into your routine can help enhance your health, increase strength and flexibility and reduce symptoms of stress, depression and anxiety.
+Including it in your routine can help enhance your health, increase strength and flexibility and reduce symptoms of stress, depression and anxiety.

-Finding the time to practice yoga even just for a few minutes may be enough to make a noticeable difference when it comes to your health.
+Finding the time to include a yoga practise into your day for even just for a few minutes may be enough to make a noticeable difference when it comes to your health.